Baskina/university_db/README.md

 12. **Grades of Students in Specific Group for Specific Subject on Last Class**: Retrieves the grades of students in a specific group for a specific subject on the last class.

 ---

-Feel free to let me know if you need any further assistance or if there are any additional changes you'd like!